wilsonmar/wilsonmar.github.io/_posts/2017-12-23-docker-production-aws.md

 {% include _toc.html %}

-Here are my notes on <strong>automation</strong> of commands <a target="_blank" href="https://www.linkedin.com/in/jmenga/">Justin Menga</a> (<a target="_blank" href="https://github.com/mixja">mixja on GitHub</a>) manually typed in his video course <a target="_blank" href="https://app.pluralsight.com/library/courses/docker-production-using-amazon-web-services/table-of-contents">"Docker in Production Using Amazon Web Services</a>.
-His course was released by Pluralsight.
-And I think it would be difficult to follow along here unless you get a subscription at Pluralsight.com (less than $300 USD per year).

-Videos in the course are rated as 10 hours, but it took me more like 70+ hours of repeated viewing, study, and scripting because Menga's <em>tour de force</em> covers most of the intricacies one needs to know and be able to actually do in a real job as an AWS Cloud Engineer.
+There are dozens of little settings one has to get right to get it all working in production.
+So here are notes on how to do it by <strong>automating</strong> commands suggested by <a href="#Resources">several resources</a>.

+Dockerizing apps and running them as containers are standard DevOps practice.
+But there are many options to run  Docker workloads.
+Which cloud?
+And what technologies within the chosen cloud?
+This covers uee of AWS cloud and its IAM and ECR image repo service, but using ECS rather than Fargate or Amazon's Elastic Kubernetes (EKS).

-## Parts list (ingredients)
+## Parts list (ingredients for integration)

-<strong>"Production"</strong> in the course title means that we need to cover management of secrets.
-Production also requires use of additional tools.
-There are so many that product names are listed alphabetically here, with links to my blog about it or the vendor's marketing page, plus the version shown in the video course
+<strong>"Production"</strong> in the blog (and course) title means that we need to cover integration of a large set of components from vendors who don't necessarily talk with each other.
+The product needed are listed alphabetically here, with links to my blog about it or the vendor's marketing page, plus the version shown I am using (and the one in the video course):

    * AWS account from email with credit card
    * Ansible from Red Hat (IBM) 2.4.0